envil/redescription-mining-code/sphinx/siren-web/use_cases.rst

 .. image:: ../_figs/screenshots/Siren_vaalikone_rows.png

-4. For instance, duplicate redescription R8 :menuselection:`[Left click on the redescription] --> Duplicate`, open R8 and the copy side-by-side in Parallel Coordinates windows :menuselection:`[Left click on the redescription] --> Parallel Coordinates` and remove the term about the candidate's gender from the left-hand side query and see how it affects the accuracy of the redescription...
+4. For instance, duplicate redescription R7 :menuselection:`[Left click on the redescription] --> Duplicate`, open R7 and the copy side-by-side in Parallel Coordinates windows :menuselection:`[Left click on the redescription] --> Parallel Coordinates` and remove the term about the candidate's age from the left-hand side query and see how it affects the accuracy of the redescription...

 .. image:: ../_figs/screenshots/Siren_vaalikone.png